rcerezo-h/rcerezo-h/README.md

   <img src="https://github.com/user-attachments/assets/995f3d4c-e2f8-4790-8611-b8f327135f10" alt="devops" width="400">
 </p>

-Hello,I'm Rubén from Málaga (Spain), I'm currently working and studying programming whenever I can.
+Hello, I'm Rubén from Málaga (Spain), I'm currently working and studying programming whenever I can.
 I am a curious and committed person with a great sense of responsibility and wanting to learn new things.
 Currently I work as a DevOps Consultant working in Linux RHEL environments, process migration, ServiceNow, Jira, among others.

 I also have knowledge in some languages such as C and markup languages such as HTML as well as in the creation and configuration of virtual machines and servers.
 Currently, I am focused on learning Java in order to grow and expand my knowledge.